Znarkus/pro5generator/README.md

 # pro5generator

-Generate .pro5 files from predefined, selectable templates, with bible words for preach.
+Generate .pro5 and .pro6 files from predefined, selectable templates, with bible words for preach.

 ## Config